 HOW DO YOU CONFIRM THAT YOUR VOLUNTEERS ARE IMPLEMENTING YOUR SERVICES CORRECTLY?

 Each volunteer must submit reports verifying that he or she has appropriately managed the Children Incorporated funds.
-All project reports are carefully audited at our Richmond, Virginia office.
-Additionally, our staff routinely visits project sites to ensure that every volunteer is correctly implementing our program.
+All affiliated site reports are carefully audited at our Richmond, Virginia office.
+Additionally, our staff routinely visits our affiliated sites to ensure that every volunteer is correctly implementing our program.